ethereum-optimism/optimism-tutorial/README.md

 ## Running Optimistic Ethereum locally

-To simulate a development environment that is as close to mainnet Optimistic Ethereum while still being local, you're we recommend replicating the layer 1 Ethereum chain and the layer 2 Optimism chain.
+To simulate a development environment that is as close to mainnet Optimistic Ethereum while still being local, we recommend replicating the layer 1 Ethereum chain and the layer 2 Optimism chain.
 Fortunately, we have a handy dandy [integrations repo](https://github.com/ethereum-optimism/optimism-integration) all nicely dockerized for you to run your own local instance of Optimistic Ethereum!

+Since we're using Docker here, make sure that Docker is installed on your machine prior to spinning up the integrations repo.
+Info on how to do that is [here](https://docs.docker.com/engine/install/)!

-Let's get our local instance setup by running these commands:
+Now, let's get our local instance setup by running these commands:

 ```sh
 git clone git@github.com:ethereum-optimism/optimism-integration.git --recurse-submodules